paketo-buildpacks/paketo-website/content/docs/howto/go.md

     value="-buildmode=default -tags=paketo"
 {{< /code/copyable >}}

-#### Deprecated: With buildpack.yml
-Specifying the Go Build flags through buildpack.yml configuration will be deprecated in Go Build Buildpack v1.0.0.
-To migrate from using buildpack.yml please set the `$BP_GO_BUILD_FLAGS` environment variable.

 The pack CLI will automatically detect the project file at build time.

 ## Build Non-Default Package(s)